Tainted Love: Certifications

-Marilyn Manson version (2001)
+Marilyn Manson version

 American rock band Marilyn Manson covered "Tainted Love" with an arrangement based on Soft Cell's version.
 It was released in November 2001 as a single from the Not Another Teen Movie soundtrack.
 The accompanying music video featured cast members Chyler Leigh, Mia Kirshner, Chris Evans and Jaime Pressly.
-It was later included as a bonus track on international editions of the band's following album, The Golden Age of Grotesque.
-The eponymous vocalist said that he was not "really thinking about '80s nostalgia" during the recording, while recognizing it as a main concept behind the soundtrack.
+It was later included as a bonus track on international editions of the band's following album, The Golden Age of Grotesque in 2003.
+Manson said that he was not "really thinking about '80s nostalgia" during the recording, while recognizing it as a main concept behind the soundtrack.

 "Tainted Love" topped the charts in Portugal and peaked within the top ten of the charts in the United Kingdom.
 It also peaked within the top ten of the charts throughout the rest of Europe, including Austria, Denmark, Germany, Italy and Norway.
 It was nominated for the Kerrang!
 Award for Best Single in 2002, and won the Kerrang!
 Award for Best Video.
 It was also nominated for Best Video at the 2002 Q Awards.